 The only web that NEVER needs dust or a spider…

 Here’s why I’m almost definitely sure you’re making a mistake — you’re ignoring your website.
 And you shouldn’t; it’s really one of the main faces of your brand and a key component in performance marketing.
-Websites are no longer just a brochure for users that stumble upon them, nor should they be ignored in terms of optimisation (especially content-wise) and analytics.
+Websites are no longer just a brochure for users that stumble upon them, nor should they be ignored in terms of optimization (especially content-wise) and analytics.

 So the next logical step (after taking care of branding) is to make sure your web is doing okay.
 Technology, services, and apps have grown immensely and can help you out a lot in this.
-Our own specialists use methods like heat-mapping, page tracking, behavioural analysis, core principles of design and aesthetics, with many other tools and software, to make sure your website is user-friendly, useful, and that it ultimately leads to achieving your main goals.
-Now, it’s OK if those goals aren’t sales-oriented — you could have a separate webshop for that, or just accumulate leads on your web so users can contact you “just” for a purchase or advice — but the point is that it has to be optimised and work in a way that it doesn’t “tire” your visitors, but rather guide them to what you need to say or show.
-So, as much as branding campaigns need to be always-on, you’ll definitely need to keep an SEO, CRO, and web optimisation expert on retainer too.
+Our own specialists use methods like heat-mapping, page tracking, behavioral analysis, core principles of design and aesthetics, with many other tools and software, to make sure your website is user-friendly, useful, and that it ultimately leads to achieving your main goals.
+Now, it’s OK if those goals aren’t sales-oriented — you could have a separate webshop for that, or just accumulate leads on your web so users can contact you “just” for a purchase or advice — but the point is that it has to be optimized and work in a way that it doesn’t “tire” your visitors, but rather guide them to what you need to say or show.
+So, as much as branding campaigns need to be always-on, you’ll definitely need to keep an SEO, CRO, and web optimization expert on retainer too.

 “Show me the money!”